4/18/2024

 Palestinians killed and wounded by Israel:

-*This figure was confirmed by Gaza’s Ministry of Health on Telegram channel.
-Some rights groups put the death toll number at more than 40,000 when accounting for those presumed dead.
+Gaza’s Ministry of Health confirmed this figure on its Telegram channel on April 9, 2024.
+Some rights groups estimate the death toll to be much higher when accounting for those presumed dead.

 ** This figure is released by the Israeli military, showing the soldiers whose names “were allowed to be published.”